 Why is it that a beam of light radiates outward, as Young proved?
 What is really going on?
 To understand light waves, it helps to start by discussing a more familiar kind of wave -- the one we see in the water.
 One key point to keep in mind about the water wave is that it is not made up of water: The wave is made up of energy traveling through the water.
 If a wave moves across a pool from left to right, this does not mean that the water on the left side of the pool is moving to the right side of the pool.
 The water has actually stayed about where it was.
-It is the wave that has moved.
-When you move your hand through a filled bathtub, you make a wave, because you are putting your energy into the water.
+It is the wave, because you are putting your energy into the water.
 The energy travels through the water in the form of the wave.
 All waves are traveling energy, and they are usually moving through some medium, such as water.
 You can see a diagram of a water wave in Figure 2.1.
 A water wave consists of water molecules that vibrate up and down at right angles to the direction of motion of the wave.
 This type of wave is called a transverse wave.